Probiotics For Fatty Liver Disease – Do They Help?

 Another randomized controlled trial out of Digestive Diseases & Sciences found that , over a 24-week period, the FOS prebiotic combined with a single strain probiotic (Bifidobacterium longum) yielded similar positive results and may have contributed in some capacity to improving insulin resistance and reducing liver fat storage.

-Recently published meta-analysis data, linked via the image above, has confirmed the potential benefit of multi-strain probiotics on individuals living with NAFLD.
+Recently published meta-analysis data, study linked via the image above, has confirmed the potential benefit of multi-strain probiotics on individuals living with NAFLD.

 Until next time,